othyn/DateStrings/README.md

 After specifying "DateStrings" as a dependency of the target in which you want to use it, run swift package update.

-### Importing the library into your project
+## Importing The Library Into Your Project

 Add `import DateStrings` to the top of the file you wish to use the library in.

 This package is an extension to the base `Date` object, with all methods and properties accessible via any inherited objects or the `Date` object itself.

+## Usage

+< API DOCS IN PROGRESS >

 ## Building